Tarot Ethics - 13 Prompts to Consider for Your Practice

 What types of questions am I qualified/comfortable to answer?

-Do I properly disclaim this and set clear expectations with the client’s I work with?
+Do I properly disclaim this and set clear expectations with the people I work with?

 Do I understand the risks (legally or reputationally) involved?

 Third party readings have always been a hot topic.
 It’s generally accepted that reading on a person who isn’t present is not best practice.
 With that being said, it may also depend on how the question is posed.
-Take these two examples: “What do I need to know about having a better relationship with my mother?” and “What is the likelihood that me and my ex will reconnect?”
-Both of them involve other parties, but the focus isn’t necessarily on what that other party is thinking or feeling.
-If, however, the question involved digging through the heart or mind of an uninformed third party, we may be getting into trickier territory.
+Take this example: “What do I need to know about having a better relationship with my mother?”
+Yes, this inquiry involves a third party, but the focus isn’t necessarily on what that other party is thinking or feeling.
+If, however, the question involved digging through the heart or mind of another, we may be getting into trickier territory.

-Something else to consider when it comes to third parties is that when we do a reading for a client, that information can be shared.
+Something else to consider when it comes to third parties, is that information can be shared.
 Would you be comfortable if what you said about someone who wasn’t present got into the hands of that person or was used as a bargaining tool i.e. “see, look, my psychic says you still have feelings for me!”
 Maybe this wouldn’t be an issue for you, but it’s worth considering the impact or possibilities if you are averse to getting in the middle of interpersonal dynamics that aren’t your own!

 Ask Yourself: